skeskinen/llama-lite/README.md

 examples/mteb-benchmark.py can be used to run mteb embeddings benchmark suite.
 The results are in mteb-results folder.
 In the result jsons, the final score is the cos_sim.spearman value.
 For reference scores check. https://huggingface.co/spaces/mteb/leaderboard This model would be clear last on the leaderboard.
+Even Llama 7B does very poorly, so something like the contrastive training from [the OpenAI paper](https://cdn.openai.com/papers/Text_and_Code_Embeddings_by_Contrastive_Pre_Training.pdf) is probably a necessity for real applications.